Maternal well-being, infant feeding and return to paid work decisions

 Stage 2 We funded a 2022 British Social Attitudes Survey module to explore societal attitudes to breastfeeding, breastfeed and paid work, and what the role of employers should be.

-Stage 3 We ran an an online survey of mothers who have given birth since 2018, and are based in the UK, to obtain richer information on infant feeding, return to work decisions and in particular workplace experiences.
+Stage 3 We ran an online survey of mothers who have given birth since 2018, and are based in the UK, to obtain richer information on infant feeding, return to work decisions and in particular workplace experiences.

 1 Brown, A. (2019).
 Why breastfeeding grief and trauma matter, Pinter and Martin.